 It should be noted that most government agencies offering advice on sandbag dikes suggest that these dikes, when properly constructed, should range from 3-5 feet in height.
 Beyond 5 feet some degree of instability begins to set in.

 Ambient Conditions, such as frozen ground and freezing weather-frozen ground may deter people from digging the required trench and cold weather could result in ice formation where moisture collects between the sandbags which can cause shifting.
 Freezing weather may also result in ice formation along the bottom of the barrier, and this could cause the barrier to shift or slide resulting in catastrophic barrier failure.

 There are other issues in dealing with sandbags.

 River and lake water is dirty.
 The fact that you may swim in it doesn’t change the fact that such waters are filled with bacteria.
 And if raw sewage gets into them – well, that just proves my point even further.
 As a result, the sand is not clean so don’t use it for your child’s sandbox.
-The sand must be hauled away and the cost of any heavy duty equipment such as a loader and a dump truck used to haul the sand away to the nearest dump, is a cost usually born by the property owner.
+The sand must be hauled away and the cost of any heavy-duty equipment such as a loader and a dump truck used to haul the sand away to the nearest dump is a cost usually borne by the property owner.